 DOWNLOAD PDF >> 2017 CMO Leadership Agenda

-We are not growing sufficiently!
-Despite an astounding $200-plus billion in advertising and $1 trillion in total marketing spending, the growth rate of our collective industries is an anemic 2 percent.
-In today’s digital environment, we must ensure that our marketing functions are organized for growth and sustained by a talent pool operating at peak performance.
+In today’s digital environment, we must ensure that our creative is connecting with consumers in a meaningful way that produces business and brand results, and that our marketing functions are organized for growth with a talent pool operating at peak performance.
 This platform encompasses three areas:

 Put your people first.
 Training and talent development requires a robust approach led by the CMO to ensure talent performs to its full potential, with a solid pipeline.
 To this end, a peer-led movement was launched in late 2016 and is gaining momentum – The CMO Talent Challenge.
 By joining, you will help pay it forward by prioritizing training, inspiring professionals and students, and leveraging critical research from the ANA Educational Foundation and others.
 Join now and get started at www.ana.net/talent.

 The industry does not have a clear, consistent framework for a modern marketing organization.
 ANA champions customer-centric marketing empowered by data and analytics-driven processes.
 ANA will ask CMOs and select industry experts to contribute to a benchmark that defines the modern marketing model for the digital age.
 ANA will create a practical playbook to help CMOs assess marketing organizations against this benchmark, identify gaps, prioritize, and take action.

 How we conduct business is as important as the business we conduct.
 Our collective voice can be used to take on important matters such as gender equality and racial bias, diversity and inclusiveness, and environmental sustainability.
 Through the ANA Masters Circle, CMOs can become an unprecedented collective force by advancing positive conversations, influencing attitudes, and changing behavior to advance the well-being of our society.